rs773539041

 Variant summary

 The NM_000435.3(NOTCH3):c.350G>T(p.Cys117Phe) variant causes a missense change involving the alteration of a conserved nucleotide.
 The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a pathogenic outcome for this variant.
 Variant has been reported in ClinVar as Pathogenic (★★).
-Another nucleotide change resulting in the same amino acid substitution has been previously reported as Likely pathogenic in UniProt.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. C117Y) has been classified as Pathogenic.

 Frequency